hbkworld/streaming-spec/complex_types.md

 ### Unavailable signals

-If signals disappear while being connected, there will be an `unavailable` with the names of all signals that disappeared.
+If signals disappear while being connected, there MUST be an `unavailable` with the names of all signals that disappeared.

 ~~~~ {.javascript}
 {